 39. Climb to the top of the Eiffel Tower

-Not only do you get to soak in amazing views of Paris, but also gain invaluable insight about French history and culture.
+Not only do you get to soak in amazing views of Paris, but you also gain invaluable insight into French history and culture.
 You can even pick up some interesting tidbits about Gustave Eiffel himself!
 Climbing to the top of the Eiffel Tower should be at the top of everyone’s list when they come to Paris; it is an experience like no other and will be remembered for years to come.

 40. Walk over the Pont Alexandre III bridge